 - Realize systemic racism, leave church entirely.

-- Distant from acknowledging systemic racism, content to stay within contemporary (white dominated) church.
+- Don’t acknowledge systemic racism, play model minority, content to stay within contemporary (white dominated) church.

-- Realize systemic racism, work towards a redeemed church of tomorrow.
+- Realize systemic racism, work to or for a redeemed church.

 Most are in 1 or 3.
 I know this because it used to be my story before I started trudging along exploring the 4th option.
 I didn’t know better and never had vision for better.
 For the longest time, although I didn’t quite fit in, the traditional institutional church was what I worked to preserve.
-(This produces a dubious scenario where ethnic churches try to propagate systems of privilege rooted in colonial theology.
+(This produces a dubious scenario where ethnic churches propagate systems of privilege rooted in colonialism.
 I digress.)

 The church needs visible minorities with holy discontent.
 The ones who are not content staying in their closed ethnic churches, or not content within white dominated evangelicalism.
 I do believe the 4th option is better in a way because the first three do not adequately answer how the church respond to mission in a post-Christendom world.
 There’s more out there.
 But we must be willing to process deeper questions about the role minorities currently have.

 I’m always interested in ways to address the unmitigated decline in the western church.
 Part of that is adjusting the power structures of control.
 The way we think and view the world needs to shift outside of the modern paradigms of Christendom.
 I believe the shock to the system is here.
-I believe the current wave sweeping the church includes the emerging voice of women leaders who are finally receiving their due.
-After that (or along with) visible minority leaders will contribute their voice to shaping the church of tomorrow.
+I believe the current wave sweeping the church includes the emerging voice of women leaders and IBPOC who are finally receiving their due.
+We just need more willing to stand, be accounted for, and live out the fulness of their gifts.